2022 Minnesota Vikings season: Schedule

-The remainder of the Vikings' 2022 schedule, with exact dates and times, were announced on May 12.
-In addition to their usual six games home and away against their NFC North rivals, the Vikings will also play games against each of the teams from the NFC East and the AFC East, as well as the two teams that, like the Vikings, finished in second place in their divisions in the NFC West and NFC South in 2021: the Arizona Cardinals and the aforementioned Saints.
-The Vikings' week 15 matchup will be against the Indianapolis Colts, one of the second-placed teams from the American Football Conference (AFC) whom they were not originally scheduled to play in 2022.
+The remainder of the Vikings' 2022 schedule, with exact dates and times, was announced on May 12.
+In addition to their usual six games home and away against their NFC North rivals, the Vikings also played games against each of the teams from the NFC East and the AFC East, as well as the two teams that, like the Vikings, finished in second place in the NFC West and NFC South in 2021: the Arizona Cardinals and the aforementioned Saints.
+The Vikings' week 15 matchup was against the Indianapolis Colts, one of the second-placed teams from the American Football Conference (AFC) whom they were not originally scheduled to play in 2022.

 Note: Intra-division opponents are in bold text.